Mission & History

 - 2013 - Partnered with Fairfield Public Schools and Fairfield University Nursing Program to develop prevention program for grade-school children

-- 2013 –BLAST/WestConn Lyme Disease prevention poster selected for 13th Intl.
-Conference on Lyme Borreliosis and other Tick-Borne Diseases
+- 2013 –BLAST/WestConn Lyme Disease prevention poster selected for 13th International Conference on Lyme Borreliosis and other Tick-Borne Diseases in Boston, Massachusetts

-- 2013 – Received $4,000 grant from HVCEO to train BLAST Lyme Disease prevention educators for health events in the Greater Danbury area
+- 2013 – Received $4,000 grant from Housatonic Valley Council of Elected Officials (HVCEO) now recognized as the Western CT Council of Governments (WestCOG) to train BLAST Lyme disease prevention educators for health events in the Greater Danbury area

-- 2013- Published first issue of the Lyme Connection newsletter, a quarterly online publication connecting patients with essential resources
+- 2013- Published first issue of the Lyme Connection newsletter, a quarterly online publication connecting patients with essential news and resources

 - 2014- Launched Lyme Connection website

 - 2015- Successfully led the legislative effort to include BLAST Tick-borne Disease Prevention Program funding for Connecticut Health Departments.
 Despite near unanimous support, Governor Malloy rescinded all funds in final, end of year budget cuts.

 - 2015- Developed Lyme prevention social media campaign with Discovery Communications through their Creating Change initiative